 Set the maximum amount of time to wait for complete data transfer from the TeamCity server before closing the connection.
 The default is 30 seconds.

 YouTrack verifies the connection to the TeamCity server.

 The integration between your YouTrack installation and the specified TeamCity server is enabled.

 Repeat these steps to add connections to additional TeamCity servers.

-When you connect to a TeamCity server, you must create a mapping between a YouTrack project and a TeamCity build configuration.
+Once you are connected to a TeamCity server, you can map one or more YouTrack projects to a build configuration in TeamCity.
 As an administrator, you can either map the projects yourself, or let the project administrators map their own projects and build configurations.
 For detailed instructions that are appropriate for project administrators, see Integrate with TeamCity.